🏎️ Getting ready #

 Step 3 #

 Connect a laptop directly to your fibre box (ONT/CPE) with an Ethernet cable.
 Check that there is a Gigabit link between the laptop and the fibre ONT/CPE.
 Usually the ONT will show a Green LAN light if there is a Gigabit link.
-If the LAN light is Orange it maybe only be a 100Mbps link.
+If the LAN light is Orange it may be only a 100Mbps link.

 Test your speeds at: https://speedtest.co.za